Renārs Rode: Return to Skonto

 Prior to the 2015 Latvian Higher League season Rode moved to his former club Skonto Riga.
 He participated in the UEFA Europa League qualifying stages helping his club beat the Irish club St Patrick's Athletic.
 Rode scored a goal in the next qualifying round which saw Skonto losing hopelessly against the Hungarian side Debreceni VSC.

 SK Sigma Olomouc

 Following the 2015 season Rode went on trial with the Premier Soccer League club Mpumalanga Black Aces.
 However, it was later announced that he would not be joining the team at that particular time and that the coach considered a potential move for Rode during the next transfer period.
 In February 2016 Rode joined the Czech First League club SK Sigma Olomouc signing a half-year contract with an option to extend it for another year.

 FK Jelgava

 On 16 December 2018, Rode signed with FK Jelgava for one year.

 Later career

 In the beginning of 2020, Rode joined JDFS Alberts.
 In June 2020, Rode announced his retirement from professional football and a few days later, JDFS Alberts confirmed that Rode had been appointed assistant coach of the club.

+Managerial career

+Rode started his career as an assistant at JDFS Alberts.
+In 2022 he become assistant of Jurģis Kalns in Valmiera.
+He also managed their second team.
+In 2024 he moved to Visakha, to work as assistant of Kalns, later moving with him to Auda.
+In November 2025, after 4 years working as assistant for Kalns, he decided to look for main career.
+On 17 March 2026 he was announced as the new manager of Bulgarian Second League club Fratria.